Cookie consent management tool by TermsFeed Backcountry Skiing & Winter Camping in Abisko | Nature Travels

 Into the wild

-Winter 2025: We strongly recommend booking immediately if you wish to travel for next winter.
-This experience has just two public tour dates and availability is likely to be limited far in advance.
+Winter 2025: We strongly recommend booking immediately.
+This experience has just two public tour dates and availability can change quickly.

 Are you ready for a real Arctic adventure?
 If you have a high level of fitness, the heart of an explorer, and are used to and enjoy the outdoor life in wintertime, then the wilderness awaits you for a winter expedition you will never forget!